WHO AM I?

 Tom is the voice of the Precariat *, articulating the worldview of a generation of working class people who came of age in a UK dominated by austerity, the gig economy, an insane housing market, intern culture and bullshit apps.
 He has a unique voice, telling stories that are rarely heard in a media that seems to believe the working class should only be seen in Essex nail bars, street gangs or police cells.

 Despite all of the social and economic cards being stacked against him, Tom finds hope and humour in his family, who have remained resilient and strong despite everything they have had thrown at them.
 He is fighting for a better world for people like them, one joke at a time.

-He has written for The News Quiz (BBC Radio 4), NewsJack (BBC Radio 4 Extra) and performed comedy on BBC Radio 1 and BBC Radio 4 Extra.
+He has also written for The News Quiz (BBC Radio 4), NewsJack (BBC Radio 4 Extra), and performed on Radio 1 and BBC Radio 4 Extra.

 *Precariat: a condition of existence without predictability or security, affecting material or psychological welfare.
 The term is a portmanteau obtained by merging precarious with proletariat.**

 ‘Authentic material we can relate to: funny, sharp, intelligent, meaningful and pleasing.
 Mayhew is a voice that needs to be heard.’

 ‘The hour is studded with delightful little one liners.
 It is genuine, powerful, political stuff.
 These are four stars for a voice that should be heard more.
 Four stars for comedy shining a light on some grim, unjust places.’

 ‘Mayhew is passionate, articulate and – above all else – hilarious.
 His jokes are punchy, sharp and forthcoming.
 Despite the often weighty subject matter, laughs are never too far apart.
 Mayhew’s comedic voice should be heard, even if you don’t want to hear it.’

 ‘Quite simply an absolute gem of a performance.’